ChuksKN/team_6_project/README FINAL.md

 ## Compile and Run

  1. Grab the project out of the repo listed above.
-It is named "**TOPDOWN FINAL**"
+It is named "**GUIVersion**"
  2. Open your installation of Eclipse
  3. Open the file explorer and copy and paste the project to your workspace.
 If using default settings, this will be in the following: Local Disk > Users > "*your account name*" > eclipse-workspace
  4. Go to Eclipse, and open projects from file system from the file menu